ktaranov/sqlserver-kit/SSMS/README.md

 Support will then work with customers to determine if the issue is with SSMS or Visual Studio or with Windows compatibility, and route the issue appropriately.

 ## Available Languages
-SQL Server Management Studio 17.2:
+SQL Server Management Studio for another languages:
  - [Chinese (People's Republic of China)](https://go.microsoft.com/fwlink/?linkid=854085&clcid=0x804)
  - [Chinese (Taiwan)](https://go.microsoft.com/fwlink/?linkid=854085&clcid=0x404)
  - [English (United States)](https://go.microsoft.com/fwlink/?linkid=854085&clcid=0x804)